LybaFatimaNasir/Plagiarism-Checkrista/README.md

 ![Github image](/images/.env.PNG)

- This ``py -m venv .env`` create virtual environment .env is the folder containing virtual environment you can name it as you want.
+ This ``py -m venv .env`` create virtual environment .env is the folder containing virtual environment you can name it as you want Here the Project folder is used to just demonstrate how to install django Use  your own folder location .

  4. Activating virtual environment where our **Django** will be installed.